Mighty Ships, Brave Men: Oklahoma, Utah And Arizona

 I shook his hand when I had the opportunity and said, “Welcome home brother, and job damn well done.”
 His eyes smiled at me.

-The Arizona Memorial – Well, it just isn’t possible to put an adequate description of it in words.
+The Arizona Memorial – Well, it just isn’t possible to put an adequate description of her in words.
 It’s as if the spirit of the Old War Wagon resides with her dead, full of honor, full of pride.

 Heiney was as taken as I expected.
 I caught him rendering a salute at the wall that bears the names of Arizona’s 1177 dead – a universal act of respect from a Soldier.